0chain/gosdk/zboxcore/sdk/README.md

 func WithLiveChunkNumber(num int) LiveUploadOption
 ```

-WithLiveChunkNumber set the number of chunks should be upload in a request. ignore if size \<=0
+WithLiveChunkNumber set the number of chunks should be upload in a live upload request. ignore if size \<=0

 <a name="WithLiveDelay"></a>
 ### func [WithLiveDelay](<https://github.com/0chain/gosdk/blob/doc/initial/zboxcore/sdk/live_upload_option.go#L7>)